xyzshantaram/writers-jam/data/description.md

   [WhatsApp group]($WHATSAPP_URL) to share and discuss!
 - Most importantly of all, have fun!

-The theme for this week is "**tell a tale of time travel**". _This is not a format restriction_ - you can still submit poem, short story, play, or any other format.
+The theme for this week is "**Flavours of Love**".
 You are encouraged to get creative with the theme.
-Write about mad scientists, a nostalgia trip to one's own past, a bureaucrat processing visas, a wizard in another realm hurtling into the future... or something else entirely.
-All of time is yours for the taking.
+Talk about, the types of love you've experienced, family drama... give the reader a taste of what love is like for you.

 What are you waiting for?